AIC SS2 Physics Assignment

 • 34.
 34. Why does food cook faster in a pressure cooker compared to a regular pot?

-A) Pressure increases the boiling point of water, allowing for higher cooking temperatures.
+A) Pressure decreases the boiling point of water, leading to faster boiling.

 C) Pressure cooker conducts heat more efficiently